 Foreword

-This Procedural Manual is intended for use by the stakeholder members of the Electric Reliability Council of Texas (ERCOT) for the purpose of creating and maintaining the dynamics database and dynamics simulation cases which are used to evaluate the dynamic performance of the ERCOT system.
+This Procedure Manual is intended for use by the stakeholder members of the Electric Reliability Council of Texas (ERCOT) for the purpose of creating and maintaining the dynamics database and dynamics simulation cases which are used to evaluate the dynamic performance of the ERCOT system.

 The majority of ERCOT members utilize Siemens Power Technologies Inc. (PTI) Power System Simulator (PSS/E) software.
-Consequently, the various activities in the procedural manual incorporate PTI procedures and nomenclature in describing these activities.
-Wherever possible, a description of the PTI activity is given so users of software other than PTI may implement similar actions.
+Consequently, the various activities in the procedure manual incorporate PSS/E procedures and nomenclature in describing these activities.
+Wherever possible, a description of the PSS/E activity is given so users of software other than PSS/E may implement similar actions.

 Activities of the DWG

-The DWG will perform the following activities:

 DWG prepares the dynamic data set for the ERCOT system from data supplied by equipment owners and load serving entities.
 ERCOT coordinates the compilation and publication of dynamics data.
 The dynamics data will be published in the form of a dynamics study cases (flat start cases) as described within these procedures.

 Prepare a Stability Book that documents data used in the flat start cases.